 We have arrived in Chile, suitcases and all AND we have a kitchenette in our room.
 We are off to a great start.

-Our hotel is rather handily just across the road from a supermarket.
-We really want to make a conscious effort not only to eat vegan but also healthy too.
+Our hotel is also rather handily just across the road from a supermarket.
+While on our travels, we really want to make a conscious effort not only to eat vegan but also healthy too.
 It is the first place we are staying for more than a week so have a little time to get settled.